Past-release archive of Microsoft Cloud App Security

 - Improved identification of external users in SharePoint online.
 When filtering for the “external users” group, app@"sharepoint" system account won't show up.

 Cloud App Security release 88

 - Connect your SIEM to Cloud App Security.
 You can now send alerts and activities automatically to your SIEM of choice by configuring SIEM Agents.
 Now available as a public preview.
 For full documentation and details, take a look at Integrating with SIEM.

 - Cloud Discovery now supports IPv6.
 We rolled out support for Palo Alto and Juniper, and more appliances will be rolled out in future releases.

-- There is a new risk factor in the Cloud App Catalog.
+- There's a new risk factor in the Cloud App Catalog.
 You can now rate an app based on whether it Requires user authentication.
-Apps that enforce authentication and do not allow anonymous use will receive a healthier risk score.
+Apps that enforce authentication and don't allow anonymous use will receive a healthier risk score.

-- We are rolling out new activity descriptions to be more usable and consistent.
-Searching for activities will not be affected by this.
+- We're rolling out new activity descriptions to be more usable and consistent.
+Searching for activities will not be affected by this change.

 - We included improved user-device identification, enabling Cloud App Security to enrich a larger number of events with device information.

 Released December 25, 2016

 - We're in the process of rolling out data anonymization so that you can enjoy Cloud Discovery while protecting user privacy.
 The data anonymization is performed by encrypting username information.